kadirahq/subs-manager/README.md

 ### Cache subscriptions you only need

 With Subscription Manager you don't need to use it everywhere.
-Simply use it wherever you need while without changing other subscriptions.
+Simply use it wherever you need without changing other subscriptions.

-For an example, I need to use Subscription Manager for the home page only.
+For example, to only use Subscription Manager for the home page:

 ~~~js
 var subs = new SubsManager();